TEAMMATES/teammates/docs/CONTRIBUTING.md

 Thanks for taking your time to contribute to TEAMMATES!

 We welcome contributions from anyone, in particular, students (see [here](https://teammatesv4.appspot.com/web/front/about) for the list of our contributors).
-One o8f the main objectives of TEAMMATES is to help students get experience in an OSS production environment.
+One of the main objectives of TEAMMATES is to help students get experience in an OSS production environment.
 Here are some information that might be useful to would-be contributors.

 ## Getting started